Azela Robinson: Television

 Robinson made her Mexican TV debut in a chapter of the famous horror serie La hora marcada, in 1990.
 In 1995 she got her first character in a telenovela with the hand of producer Enrique Segoviano in the telenovela Pobre niña rica, with Victoria Ruffo and singer Paulina Rubio.
 In 1996 she plays Dinorah Faberman, one of the most important and remembered characters of her career, in the telenovela Cañaveral de pasiones, produced by Humberto Zurita and Christian Bach and sharing credit with Daniela Castro, Juan Soler and Angelica Aragón, among others.
 Thanks to her interpretation, Robinson becomes one of the most outstanding villains of the Mexican telenovelas.
 As villain she works on melodramas like La usurpadora (1998), Laberintos de pasión (1999) and Mi destino eres tú (2000).
 In 2001 she interprets the role of Francisca, another of her personages more remembered in the telenovela El manantial, produced by Carla Estrada, next to Adela Noriega, Daniela Romo and Alejandro Tommasi.
 In 2002 she played one of her few non-antagonistic characters in the telenovela La Otra, produced by Ernesto Alonso.
-In 2005 she plays Apolonia, another of her most successful antagonistic characters in the telenovela Contra viento y marea, forming a famous dumbbell with actress Beatriz Sheridan.
-In 2006 participates in the telenovela Mundo de fieras, where again she interprets a non-antagonistic character.
+In 2005, she plays Apolonia, another of her most successful antagonistic characters in the telenovela Contra viento y marea, forming a famous dumbbell with actress Beatriz Sheridan.

-In 2007 she shows another facet of her career as part of the group of conductors of the television program Metropolis.
-Also participates in the TV series S.O.S.: Sexo y otros Secretos (2007) and Central de Abasto (2008).
-In 2009 the actress also participates in one of the episodes of the television series Mujeres asesinas, along with the actress María Sorté, as well as another antagonist role in the telenovela Sortilegio.

-In 2010, Robinson performs another memorable performance in the telenovela Llena de amor, where she plays Fedra, the main villain of the story.
-She shares credits with Ariadne Díaz, Valentino Lanús and César Évora, among others.

-In 2014, Robinson joins the cast of the telenovela Yo no creo en los hombres starring Adriana Louvier and Gabriel Soto.
-For her interpretation of the personage of Josefa, the actress obtains the Premio TVyNovelas in the category of Better antagonistic actress.

-In 2016, she acted in the telenovela Vino el amor.

 In 2020, Robinson debuted as a director in the telenovela ¿Qué le pasa a mi familia? produced by Juan Osorio.